 Day 12 – Travel Back to Panama City

 Fly from Bocas del Toro to Panama City.
 Check into your hotel and explore the neighborhood.

 Day 13 – Enjoy a Final Day in Panama and Go on a Food Tour

 Visit any additional attractions that interest you in Panama City.
 In the evening, take a food tour in Casco Viejo.
 You’ll walk around the historic district, then enjoy coffee, craft beer, fresh ceviche, organic chocolate, and a cocktail.
 We recommend visiting the Fish Market for more great food.

 Day 14 – Depart from Panama City

-Your fantastic vacation in Panama will come to an end as you go to the airport to catch your departing flight.
+Your fantastic 2 weeks in Panama will come to an end as you go to the airport to catch your departing flight.

 Panama City, Boquete, and Bocas del Toro are all wonderful destinations within Panama and you’ll have a great time in each place.
 Panama may be a small country, but it has so much to see and do.
 Enjoy your trip!